Working with the youth sector

 We’ve partnered with BBC Children in Need to launch Curiosity, a £2 million funding scheme.
 Its aim is to help youth organisations develop and deliver inspiring science activities for disadvantaged children and young people in the UK.
 Some of the organisations will be trying out these activities for the first time.

-Find out more about Curiosity on the BBC Children in Need website.
+Find out more about the Curiosity scheme.

 Engaging with the youth sector